KiCad: Features

 KiCad uses an integrated environment for all of the stages of the design process: Schematic capture, PCB layout, Gerber file generation/visualization, and library editing.

 KiCad is a cross-platform program, written in C++ with wxWidgets to run on FreeBSD, Linux, Microsoft Windows and Mac OS X. Many component libraries are available, and users can add custom components.
 The custom components can be available on a per-project basis or installed for use in any project.
-There are also tools to help with importing components from other EDA applications, for instance EAGLE.
+There are also tools to help with importing components from other EDA applications, for instance EAGLE and Altium.
 There are also third party libraries available for KiCad, including SnapEDA, and the Digi-Key KiCad Library.
-Configuration files are in well documented plain text, which helps with interfacing version control systems, as well as with automated component generation scripts.
+Since KiCad V4 the board file is written as UTF-8-based human-readable S-expression.
+The schematics, libraries and project files were also converted to the S-expression format in KiCad V6 for easier maintenance.
+Configuration files are in well documented plain text as well, which helps with interfacing version control systems, as well as with automated component generation scripts.

 Languages

 Multiple languages are supported, such as Bulgarian, Catalan, Chinese, Czech, Dutch, English, Finnish, French, German, Greek, Hungarian, Italian, Japanese, Korean, Lithuanian, Polish, Portuguese, Russian, Slovak, Slovene, Spanish, and Swedish.